Knowing how to put outfits together can feel overwhelming. Especially if fashion isn’t really your thing.

 - Choose your Accents.

 Knowing how to put outfits together that make you feel good in your own skin takes time.
 You have to become a student of your own style.
 But if you stay patent and ONLY get the things you really love.
-You will soon have a closet of cloths you love.
+You will soon have a closet of clothes you love.

 If you feel yourself reaching to buy a shirt because its a good deal.
 Stop and ask yourself will I reach for this often?
 If not you might need to rethink it.